GAL (cartoonist): Biography

 GAL was born in 1940 in Auderghem, Brussels, together with his twin brother Edgard.
+He has 3 sons Anant Alsteens, Joachim Alsteens and Bram Alsteens.
 At the age of twelve he won a drawing contest in the newspaper Het Nieuws van den Dag.
 He studied painting and graphic art at the higher St. Lucas-instituut in Brussels, where he would become a teacher at a later age.
 In his penultimate year at Sint-Lucas Gal worked as apprentice at the Jesuit weekly magazine De Linie.
 The next two years he was in charge of the magazine's layout.
 When the publication of the magazine ceased in 1964 Gal drew the final cover featuring a cut down tree with the words "De Linie" written on the tree bark, crushing the Flemish Lion in its fall.

 Gal's first cartoons were published in 1960 and appeared in various magazines, most prominently De Nieuwe and De Zwijger, where he was the house cartoonist.
 Since 1984 GAL publishes in the weekly magazine Knack.
 Over the years his cartoons have been the subject of censorship by the magazine's editors and those published sometimes caused offended letters from readers.
 In 1996 GAL was a guest in the political talkshow De Zevende Dag on the Flemish national TV station VRT, in a special transmission live from the Flemish Parliament.
 When he showed some cartoons critical of the then popular far-right party Vlaams Blok (today Vlaams Belang) all members of the party left the building in offense.

 In 2004 GAL temporarily lost his eyesight due to an embolism.
 After a while he discovered a handy method to continue his work.

 On 2 April 2019 Gal received an honorary doctorate from the Free University in Brussels.

 Status

 GAL's social engagement as a cartoonist is not restricted to solely drawing and painting.
-The past decades he participated in many public demonstrations.
+The past decades he participated in many public demonstrations, among others against the Vietnam War.
 He also devoted his talent and energy to many political and social causes, including Oxfam, Amnesty International, and made cartoons and illustrations for magazines like Humo, De Nieuwe, Panorama/De Post, De Zwijger and De Morgen.
 He is also a well requested illustrator of book covers, posters and logos.
 His posters against South Africa's apartheid policy were distributed globally.
 One time GAL was watching a news bulletin on TV when he saw a report about a house of an ANC activist destroyed by a bomb attack.
 On the walls of the burned-out building he saw one of his anti-apartheid posters.
 This is also the reason why GAL prides himself in having made an important contribution in getting "apartheid down to its knees".